arthur-debert/txtx/README.md

 5. Open the sample.txt, sample.txtx, and sample.rfc files in the test-dir
    directory
 6. Check the "txtos" output channel in the Output panel to see debug logs
-7. Verify that both files use the RfcDoc highlighting
+7. Verify that both files use the txxt highlighting

 To test with only specific extensions enabled: